Michael McFadyen's Scuba Diving Web Site

 After about 20 minutes, I go back and read and at 4:45 pm I have a shower.
 I have drinks and nibblies at 5:15 pm and later go to the kitchen and reheat more of the beef dish and have it on a wrap.
 I watch the ABC News on the TV and at 8:10 pm I go back to the camper.
 I go for a walk to the road and head down one way and back the other before returning.
 I go to bed at 8:30 pm.

-I noticed a few strange things here.
+I have noticed a few strange things here.
 One was that the caravan next to me was a pop-up one, but the person never popped it up.
 It must have been a bit cramped in there with so little headroom.
 The towing vehicle also had an interesting device inside, a steering wheel lock.
 This was the old-style one that you lock onto the steering wheel and which prevents the wheel being turned.
 I swear I have not seen one in close to 40 years.

 Weather: Fine, max 33ÂșC Arrived: Goondiwindi Time: 12:10 pm Distance: 170.5 kilometres

-Day 22 – Thursday 29 August 2024 – Goondiwindi to Collarenabri
+Day 22 – Thursday 29 August 2024 – Goondiwindi to Collarenebri

 Weather: Fine, 9.4ÂșC minimum